Joan of Arc

 What They Had In Common

-✦ Both claimed divine or spiritual guidance for their missions and maintained unwavering conviction despite severe opposition
+✦ Both claimed divine inspiration or spiritual conviction as motivation for their actions

 Key Differences

-◆ Joan of Arc fought as a military leader during the Hundred Years War to expel occupiers from France, while Harriet Tubman worked clandestinely on the Underground Railroad to help enslaved people escape to freedom
+◆ Joan of Arc was a military leader during wartime in 15th-century France, while Harriet Tubman was an escaped enslaved person operating on the Underground Railroad in 19th-century America

 Joan of Arc's Legacy